someonesdad1/plib/README.md

 have made its way out into the world and he can remove the repository when he sees fit.

+## Caution

+The set of files in this directory are a core set of python modules and scripts I've written over the years.
+There's some good functionality in here, but I must warn you it's fairly tightly coupled.
+By this, I mean if you find a script you like and want to move it somewhere else, you'll probably find that it's dependent on a number of other modules.
+This will be annoying and possibly a lot of work to fix.

 # Introduction
 This repository is a collection of python stuff I've written since 1998.
 Feel free to browse and use what suits your needs.
 There are quite a few